Raymond Leo Burke: Bishop of La Crosse

-On December 10, 1994, Pope John Paul II named Burke Bishop of the Diocese of La Crosse and consecrated him on January 6, 1995, in St. Peter's Basilica.
-Burke took possession of the See of La Crosse on February 22, 1995.
+On December 10, 1994, John Paul II appointed Burke as bishop of La Crosse and consecrated him on January 6, 1995, at St. Peter's Basilica.
+Burke took possession of the see of La Crosse on February 22, 1995.

-In 2000, Burke convened the fifth diocesan synod for the Diocese of La Crosse, which resulted in the publication of Synod V, acts: celebrated June 11–14, 2000 in 2003.
+In 2000, Burke convened the fifth diocesan synod, which resulted in the publication of Synod V, acts: celebrated June 11–14, 2000 in 2003.
 In 2002, he was influential in founding the Canons Regular of the New Jerusalem, an order of Augustinian canons dedicated to the Tridentine Mass, the traditional form of the liturgy in the Latin Church.

-Two anonymous priests in the Diocese of La Crosse said that Burke's leadership was imperfect.
-Many of his actions alienated some.
-One such example was the construction of the $25 million Shrine of Our Lady of Guadalupe, patroness of the Americas, with some saying that the money used should have gone to the poor, while Burke defended the move as a fruitful way to raise spiritual devotion.
+Two anonymous priests in the Diocese of La Crosse said that Burke's leadership was divisive.
+People in his diocese had divided opinions of him.
+One such example was the construction of the $25 million Shrine of Our Lady of Guadalupe in La Crosse, with critics saying that the money used should have gone to the poor.
+Burke defended the expenditure on the shrine, describing it as a fruitful way to raise spiritual devotion.
 Another was the diocese's withdrawal from Church World Service's annual Crop Walk because some of the money raised was being used to purchase condoms in developing countries.
-Burke also welcomed numerous traditional orders, including the Institute of Christ the King Sovereign Priest (ICKSP), whose priests offer exclusively the Tridentine Mass, to his diocese.
+Burke also welcomed numerous traditional orders to his diocese, including the Institute of Christ the King Sovereign Priest (ICKSP), whose priests offer exclusively the Tridentine Mass.
 Two priests left the diocese as a result of his policies.

 Burke closed a number of schools while also raising teachers' salaries.
-His style was noted by some of his aides to be more formal than that of his predecessor, John Joseph Paul, although his aides described him as warm and approachable in private.
-During his tenure, the diocese continued to participate in charitable efforts while also increasing its moral and political activism.
+His style was noted by some of his aides to be more formal than that of his predecessor, Bishop Paul, although his aides described him as amiable and approachable in private.
+During his tenure, the diocese continued to participate in charitable efforts while increasing its moral and political activism.